openordu/ordu-blog/letter-mission.md

  O'Kelleher, Boland, O'Casey, Power, Twomey, Ahearne, Magrath, Plenty More.

 You do not have to be part of one of these clans to join us.
-Membership within our clan is not dependent on coming from a Celtic background.
+Membership within our clan is not dependent on coming from a Celtic background, only that your existence ahead of you is Celtic in that you'll practice the culture in this project with us becoming a people by doing so.
 We believe that stay-in-your-own-lane religions always lead to the increase in racism.
-What we do is for everyone who loves it.
-Your love for it is born of our Béan Sí and somehow it left her and entered you, making you our kin.
+What we do is for everyone who loves it, even an Englishman who wants to reform himself into one of us.
+Your love for it is born of our Béan Sí and somehow it left her, traveled the world and entered you, making you our kin.
+After all, satan comes through the TV.

-# Name
+### Name

-In Irish and Scottish we'll be known as the Ó Déisi, Mac Déisi or the Déiseanna, in Welsh we'll be called the Ap Deiliad, In Gaulsih language we can be refered to as Dala.
+In Irish and Scottish we'll be known as the Ó Déisi, Mac Déisi or the Déiseanna, in Welsh we'll be called the Ap Deiliad, In Gaulsih language we can be refered to as the Dala.
 Déis is cognate with Proto-Brythonic *dalg-, from Proto-Indo-European *delgʰ-.
 Cognate with Latin indulgeo.
 Proto-Brythonic *dalg- from Proto-Indo-European *delgʰ- means to split, divide, cut, carve and the English word tiller descends from it making our clan predominantly a